 How to crochet a flat circle

-There are many crochet patterns which start by creating flat circles (or flat-ish circles at least.
-From hats, to toys, rugs, baskets, yoke garments and more.
+There are many crochet patterns which start by creating flat circles (or flat-ish circles at least).
+From hats, to amigurumi , round rugs, bags, baskets, yoke garments and more.

 If you like to improvise with crochet projects, then understanding how to create a flat circle by increasing evenly in the round, is a really useful addition to your crochet toolkit.

-Once you understand the basic pattern you can use it with any of the basic crochet stitches, and more complex stitch patterns.
+Once you understand the principle, you can use it with any of the basic crochet stitches, as well as more complex crochet stitch patterns.

 I’ll look at the rule of thumb first and then, for those who like to really dig into a topic, I’ll get into the maths of why it works the way it does and how you can use this to your advantage.